vinayhegde1990/devops-notes/docs/source/Puppet.rst

 Puppet
 **********

-*Some useful links to cover the basics of Puppet*
+*Some useful links to explain the concepts of Puppet*

 ################